paul-r9/CSD-CI-exercise-csharp/README.md

-- Some tests against ISBN10 in place to verify azure devops build
+- Some tests against ISBN10 are in place to verify Azure DevOps build

+**Project Files**

 - BookInfoProvider
   - Defines the Provider interface